onyxplayott/OnyxPlayTV/README.md

-*This is personal playlist, that can used in Many IPTV APPS such as Televizo, OTT Navigator, Tivimate & more.*
+*This is personal playlist, that can used in many iptv apps for devices such as Televizo, OTT Navigator, Tivimate & more.*

-‼️ Don't Sell or Buy My Playlist From Unknown 3rd Party From The Other Sources Without My Permission.